siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 These cases do not all prove the same thing, and TEOS does not pretend they do.
-What they show is narrower and more decisive: the old sharp divide between "alive" and "not alive" fails to track the actual gradations of self-sustaining and self-steering organization we observe.
+What they show is narrower and more decisive: the old sharp divide between "alive" and "not alive" does not track the actual gradations of self-sustaining and self-steering organization we observe.
+The task is not to keep rescuing that divide with exceptions and special pleadings.
+The task is to replace it with a graded operational description that fits what is there.

 Once this is stated, the original problem changes form.
 The question is no longer "At what magic point does life appear?"
 It becomes: how much